NadavShaked/D_Nikud/README.md

 The "Train" command enables the training of the diacritization model using your own dataset.
 This command supports fine-tuning a pre-trained model, adjusting hyperparameters such as learning rate and batch size, and specifying various training settings.

+⚠️ **Important Note:** Any file or folder in the specified data folder that contains the string "not_use" in its name will be excluded from the training and testing processes.
+This feature allows you to selectively exclude specific data from the training process if needed.

 To train the diacritization model, use the following command:

 ```bash